lelotok/Arcelor_Mittal_ML_prjct/README.md

 1. Clone the repo
 2. Install the libraries

+## Step 0: Set filepaths

+Before starting the scripts or trying the models, make sure your filepaths are correct.
+Use the [filepath.py](https://github.com/lelotok/Arcelor_Mittal_ML_prjct/blob/main/labeling_script.py) and follow the steps inside.

 ## Step 1: Exploring data.

 For this we were given several .csv files.
 One was an overview of all the coils (CoilData) and several parameters such as Width, material composition, temperature, hardness,...